-A delicious Almond Bread Pudding is one of the best bread pudding recipes I have ever made!
+A delicious almond bread pudding, served with a delicious salted caramel Sauce.
+This is one of the best bread pudding recipes I have ever made!
 Made with flaked almonds and almond butter, and served with a warm salted caramel sauce.

 I have always loved bread puddings.
 They are endlessly adaptable to so many flavours and they are great way to use up stale bread.
 For the most part, I’ve always thought of them as humble food.
 This Almond Bread Pudding with Salted Caramel Sauce has definitely challenged that thought!
 It is one of the best bread pudding recipes I have ever made.